RULES OF THE GAME

 - In general, our rules are governed by F.I.F.A.
 Please see our rules below for exceptions and clarification.

-- A substitution may be requested after goals, goal kicks, during throw-ins of either team, or when a player is injured.
+- A substitution may be requested after goals, goal kicks, during throw-ins, or when a player is injured.
 All substitutions must have the permission of the referee.
+Players may substitute on their own throw in or if the opposing team is also substituting.
 There is no limit to the number of substitutions in a game.
 However, the referee has the ultimate authority for when a substitution may be permitted.

 - Slide tackling is strictly prohibited.
 Any offenses will result in a yellow card or, at the discretion of the referee, a red card.